Get insider access

 If you don't like the fit and feel of over-ear headphones, consider in-ear monitors (IEMs) like the MOONDROP Blessing 3.
 They're a lot lighter than over-ears without sacrificing fit or comfort.
 They can also block out more background noise than the similarly priced Beyerdynamic DT 1770 PRO, leak less audio at high volumes, and are less prone to inconsistencies in audio delivery, so you'll get the same sound each time you use them.

 Their sound profile follows our Harman target-based curve quite well, so you can expect solid thump, rumble, and boom from the bass, while vocals and instruments sound natural and clear.
-That said, one of the downsides of an in-ear design is that their passive soundstage will be less spacious, wide, and out-of-head than that created by over-ears.
+That said, one of the downsides of an in-ear design is that their passive soundstage will be less spacious, wide, and out of head than that created by over-ears.
 Still, they have a well-built design, and their cables are swappable, which is great if the original one gets damaged.

 See our review